As an Amazon Associate I earn from qualifying purchases @AMAZON

 Giro 'Prolight SLX' Ultra-light Cycling Shoes

 Brand-new as of March 2011, the Giro Prolight SLX road cycling shoes offer a considerable weight savings over most standard shoes.
-They are available in either black or white (I went with black) and they cost about $349.
+They are available in either black or white (I went with black) and they cost about $349 @AMAZON.

 The Prolight SLX redefines fit, feel and power-to-weight performance in a lightweight shoe.
 Starting with a select Teijin microfiber upper that shapes to your foot like a second skin, we added an ultralight EVA footbed plus a SuperNatural Fit Kit footbed with adjustable arch support so you can customize the fit to match your needs.